AxelTurinPlessia/Regime_based_trading_strategy/README.md

 ## Evaluation protocol

-The design of the experiment matters more than any individual parameter, so it is worth stating plainly what the script does.

 **Pre-committed split.** 2010-01-04 to 2016-12-30 is the tuning window; **2017-01-03 to 2025-12-31 is a holdout** that is not used for parameter selection.
 Both windows are reported so that in-sample to out-of-sample degradation is visible.
 Only the holdout is a result.